rtillery/fmtster/README.md

     fmtster::JSONStyle style;
     style.tabCount = 4;

-    // use the specified serialization format and associated style and set both
+    // use the specified serialization standard and associated style
-    // to the new defaults for each cout << F("{:,fs,{},j}", container, style.value) << endl;
+    // and set both to the new defaults for each cout << F("{:,fs,{},j}", container, style.value) << endl;

-    // the following line will print exactly the same output as the previous output cout << F("{}", container) << endl;
+    // the following line will print exactly the same output as the
+    // previous output
+    cout << F("{}", container) << endl;

     // print the current default JSON format style (for debugging)